Form Controls

 Validation:

-setNullable() sets whether getValue() returns null instead of empty string
+setNullable() sets whether getValue() returns null instead of an empty string

-setEmptyValue($value) sets the special value which is treated as empty string
+setEmptyValue($value) sets a special value that is considered an empty string

 Omitted Values

-If you are not interested in the value entered by the user, we can use setOmitted() to omit it from the result provided by the $form->getValues() method or passed to handlers.
-This is suitable for various passwords for verification, antispam fields, etc.
+If we are not interested in the value filled in by the user, we can use setOmitted() to exclude it from the result of the $form->getValues() method or from the data passed to handlers.
+This is useful for various password confirmation fields, anti-spam controls, etc.

 $form->addPassword('passwordVerify', 'Password again:')